Phuks-co/throat/README.md

 `test_config.yaml` and run the tests with `TEST_CONFIG=test_config.yaml python -m pytest`

+### Testing under Docker

+You can run pytest in a Docker container via docker-compose with `make test`.

+To pass arguments to pytest, invoke make like so: `make test ARGS="-x -k my_test"`

 ## Chat

 If you have any questions, you can reach us on #throat:phuks.co on [Matrix](https://chat.phoxy.win/#/login)